 |Ground||$18,750 - $24,580|

 The state of Michigan does not have a tax credit for solar panels.
-However, residents can take advantage of the Federal tax credit of 26% for 2022.
-This tax credit allows you to claim 26% of the total cost of your solar panel installation when you file your 2022 taxes.
+However, residents can take advantage of the Federal tax credit of 30% for 2022.
+This tax credit allows you to claim 30% of the total cost of your solar panel installation when you file your 2022 taxes.
 You receive this money back regardless if you owe taxes or not.
-This credit drops to 22% in 2023.
+For a 6 kW installation, this credit equals $4,662 to $6,174 for the average installation.

 Your solar system also requires inverters to work.
 Inverters convert the energy from the panel into energy your home can use.
-You need one inverter for each panel you have installed on your home.
-Several types are available.
+The number of inverters you need will vary depending on the type that you choose.
+For example, string inverters may only require one, while microinverters require you to have one per panel.

 String inverters are one of the most common and least expensive types.
-These inverters connect in a string, giving them their name.
-The drawback to this system is that if one inverter or panel goes out, the entire system stops working.
+These inverters connect panels in a string, giving them their name.
+The drawback to this system is that if panel goes out, the entire stringstops working.
+This can lower the output of the whole string, even if only one panel is compromised.

 If you have a battery for your solar panels, you also need a battery inverter for each.
 Battery inverters convert the energy into something the battery can store for later.
 Below are the average costs you can expect to pay per inverter.